andreicadar/Price-Web-Scrapper/README.md

 ### Parsing

 Using BeautifulSoap I HTML parse the page and depending on the website I find a way to get the price of the product.
 Each website differs greatly on how they display their prices in the html.
-A lot of problems arise when there are promotions, returned products etc. For example this is the code for parsing the price on Altex and Mediagalaxy.
+A lot of problems arise when there are promotions, returned products etc. If an product is an offer it gets that smallest discounted price on each of these websites.
+For example this is the code for parsing the price on Altex and Mediagalaxy.

 ```python